+Young women ages 18-25 compete for the Miss Czech-Slovak Iowa title, with competition in interviews, modeling Czech costumes, called kroje, and talent categories.
 Boys and girls between the ages of 12 and 18 compete for the title of Czech Prince or Princess by researching their Czech heritage, writing an essay and being interviewed by a panel of judges.
 Little Sisters and Little Brothers are between the ages of 6 and 12.
-Applicants for all of the positions must be of Czech or Slovak descent.
+All applicants must be of Czech or Slovak descent.

 Members of the Czech Royal Court serve as young ambassadors by representing the Czech community in parades, festivals and other events throughout the year.